 In an ArcGIS or other GIS system specific implementation the process may be refined one more step.
 The implementation classes may further be mapped to classes in the GIS system specific structure.
 This further level of mapping is not shown here because it is GIS system dependent.

 The S-100 standard allows for the specialization of features and information objects by the addition of attributes and the definition of any number of thematic attributes; however, it does not allow for the specialization of spatial attributes.
 This restriction is required to support display systems such as the Electronic Chart Display Information System (ECDIS).
 S-121 includes additional ways of describing position inherited from the ISO standard 19152.
 These are the description of a spatial attribute textually called “location by text” and the description of a position in a coordinate reference system different that that used to describe other positions.
-Both cases occur in real legal data.
+Both cases occur in real data.
 In order to ensure that the spatial information complies with S-100 an additional attribute class has been defined to carry the additional spatial attributes.

 The following series of figures are taken from the S-121 UML model and show the implementation classes related to each of the classes in the high level S-121 schema.